transmute-industries/sidetree.js/packages/did-method-element/docs/local-element-ropsten-install.md

 repository before starting the Sidetree-Element service.
 Specifically we want to set `MONGO_DB_CONNECTION_STRING` and `ELEMENT_CONTENT_ADDRESSABLE_STORE_SERVICE_URI` to use the services running on localhost.
 For `ETHEREUM_RPC_URL` we want to provide our API url and key.
-And on `ETHEREUM_MNEMONIC` we will need to provide the mnemonic phrase for a minimally funded wallet to use the service.
+And on `ETHEREUM_MNEMONIC` / `ETHEREUM_PRIVATE_KEY` we will need to provide the mnemonic phrase or private key for a minimally funded wallet to use the service.

 ```
 $ cd /home/ubuntu/sidetree.js/packages/dashboard